-- a) The Exchange shall be solely responsible for the determination of eligibility and enrollment of individuals in the Exchange and Small Employers in the Covered California for Small Business in accordance with applicable Federal and State laws, rules and regulations. - b) The Exchange shall determine eligibility and enroll eligible individuals in the Exchange pursuant to its management and participation in CalHEERS, a project jointly sponsored by the Exchange and DHCS with the assistance of the Office of Systems Integration.
-The Exchange and CalHEERS shall develop, implement and maintain processes to make the eligibility and enrollment decisions regarding the Exchange and other California health care programs and submit that information to Contractor in a timely manner in accordance with Federal and State laws, rules and regulations and the terms set forth in this Agreement. - c) The Exchange shall notify Contractor regarding each eligible applicant who has completed an application for enrollment and selected Contractor as the QHP Issuer.
-The Exchange shall transmit information required for Contractor to enroll the applicant within five (5) business days of receipt of verification of eligibility and selection of Contractor's QHP. - d) The Exchange shall send enrollment information to Contractor on a daily basis and Contractor shall reconcile specified enrollment information received from the Exchange with Contractor's enrollment data on a monthly basis. - e) In addition, the Exchange shall issue certifications of individual exemption in a timely manner consistent with the Affordable Care Act standards.
+- a) The Exchange shall be solely responsible for the determination of eligibility and enrollment of Small Employers and Employees in the Covered California for Small Business in accordance with applicable Federal and State laws, rules and regulations. - b) The Exchange shall notify Contractor regarding each eligible applicant who has completed an application for enrollment and selected Contractor as the QHP Issuer.
+The Exchange shall transmit information required for Contractor to enroll the applicant within five (5) business days of receipt of verification of eligibility and selection of Contractor's QHP. - c) The Exchange shall send enrollment information to Contractor on a daily basis and Contractor shall reconcile specified enrollment information received from the Exchange with Contractor's enrollment data on a monthly basis.